 organ of 117 years of age which was destroyed by hurricane Ike.
 In previous months there

-was a positive interest in adding a five manual digital organ and incorporating
+was a positive interest in adding a five manual digital concert instrument and incorporating the best

 With Warmest Regards & Thanks for visiting.

 CLICKABLE LINKS ARE INCLUDED BUT MAY NOT FUNCTION ON SOME PRINTABLE DOCUMENTS

 2. TYPICAL AUDITION FOR CHURCH ORGANIST-ACCOMPANIST